-International students entering the United States for the purpose of attending university must secure a passport from their government and a visa from the U.S. Consulate.
-To apply for a student visa from the U.S. Consulate, you will be required to submit an I-20 document from the school you will be attending.
-The I-20 application and information will be provided upon acceptance or can be found at www.niagara.edu/international.
+International students entering the United States for the purpose of study must secure a passport from their government and obtain an F1 student visa from the U.S. Embassy/Consulate.
+When applying for a student visa from the U.S. Embassy/Consulate, you must present a Certificate of Eligibility/I-20 document that is issued by the school you will be attending.
+Canadian citizens do not need a visa from a U.S. Embassy/Consulate, but instead, will present their passport and I-20 document at the border for admission to the U.S. The I-20 application and additional information can be found at www.niagara.edu/i-20.

-Major Academic Programs All degrees awarded by the university are authorized by the Regents and registered with the New York State Education Department.
+Major Academic Programs

+All degrees awarded by the university are authorized by the Regents and registered with the New York State Education Department.
 Enrollment in other than registered or otherwise approved programs may jeopardize a student's eligibility for certain student aid awards.